 Section 3.
 A bargaining unit employee may request cancellation of his dues withholding by properly completing and submitting a SF 1188, Cancellation of Payroll Deductions for Labor Organization Dues, to the Employer.
 These forms may be obtained from the Employer.
-An employee who submits his request for cancellation of dues deduction within the initial year will have the revocation take effect on the first pay period beginning on or after the first anniversary of the date the dues deduction went into effect.
-Thereafter, an employee who completes the initial one year period and desires to cancel his dues participation through the payroll deduction may submit a SF 1188 to the Employer anytime during the six (6) week period immediately preceding September 1.
-Requests for cancellation must be received by the Employer no later than 12:00 noon on the last business day of August.
-Such cancellations will take effect on the first pay period beginning on or after September 1 following the submission of the request.
+Thereafter, an employee who completes the initial one year period and desires to cancel his dues participation through the payroll deduction may submit a SF 1188 to the Employer anytime following that anniversary date of the first dues deduction and anytime thereafter. following the submission of the request.
 The Employer shall promptly notify the Union of all such cancellations received by transmitting a copy of the form to the Union.